AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md

 ### Top-up Ingestion Failure Due to Uniqueness Constraint Violation {#top-up-ingestion-failure-due-to-uniqueness-constraint-violation}

+>[!CONTEXTUALHELP]
+>id="aemcloud_cam_ingestion_troubleshooting_uuid"
+>title="Uniqueness Constraint Violation"
+>abstract="A common cause of a non-wipe ingestion failure is a conflict in node ids.
+Only one of the conflicting nodes can exist."
+>additional-url="https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/migration-journey/cloud-migration/content-transfer-tool/ingesting-content.html#top-up-ingestion-process" text="Top-up Ingestion"

 A common cause of a [Top-up Ingestion](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md#top-up-ingestion-process) failure is a conflict in node ids.
 To identify this error, download the ingestion log using the Cloud Acceleration Manager UI and look for an entry like the following:

 >java.lang.RuntimeException: org.apache.jackrabbit.oak.api.CommitFailedException: OakConstraint0030: Uniqueness constraint violated property [jcr:uuid] having value a1a1a1a1-b2b2-c3c3-d4d4-e5e5e5e5e5e5: /some/path/jcr:content, /some/other/path/jcr:content